veysiadn/IgHEtherCATImplementation/README.md

 -> You need to setup this file as prescribed in the EtherCAT manual.
 You definitely need to change the values for MASTER0_DEVICE, which need the MAC address of the Ethernet card you've selected, and then the driver you'd like to use for that device.

 -> For a development system, "generic" is fine.
 For a production system, the hope is that you've selected a target machine with a supported network device.
 We typically used cards supported by the r8169 driver, but check the hardware specs if you’re unsure.
+If you're using newer kernels type "generic", it's not supported for newer kernels.You can see supported native driver kernel version in Etherlab webpage.

 Example: